 It was mid 197os and I was a primary school going boy.
 I can recollect that I along with my other members of my family awaited the Mahishasura Mardini, a popular and one of the most-listened-to radio programs, aired on (AIR) All India Radio ahead of the Sharadia (Autumnal) Durga Puja festival.
 In that Autumnal dawn we woke up to Virendra Krishna Bhadra’s magical recitation from the holy Devi Mahatmym and Chandi Kavya telling the story of Devi (Goddess) Durga and we spent about two thrilling hours listening to his inimitable voice.
-Actually, I am telling about the popular radio program named Mahishasurmardini (the slayer of the demon Mahishasura) on the auspicious occasion of the Mahalaya.
+Actually, I am telling about the popular radio program named Mahishasurmardini (the slayer of the demon Mahishasura) which is aired on the auspicious occasion of the Mahalaya.

 Mahalaya and Myth

 The program includes the battle of Devi Durga with the demon king Mahishasura and the ultimate victory of the deity over the demon.
 The program also marks the end of Pitri Paksha (dark half of the Bengali month, Ashwin particularly dedicated to the performance of oblations) and the beginning of Devi Paksha (light half of the Bengali month, Ashwin when Devi Durga descents to earth) as well as Devi’s journey to her ancestral home on this earth along with her four children Ganesh, Lakshmi, Kartikeya and Swaraswati.
 So, the songs and the recitation in the Mahalaya program can be said the invocation of Devi Durga.
 The songs are specially known as Agamani songs.